fasttime/Polytype/readme.md

 c.paint();                          // "painting in red"
 ```

-As usual, the keyword `super` invokes a base class method or accessor when used inside a derived
+As usual, the keyword `super` invokes a base class method or property accessor when used inside a
-class.
+derived class.

 ```js
 class ColoredCircle